This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

 How to Lose Weight While Breastfeeding

-For every ounce of dairy that you provide for your little one, you will be losing 20-calories per ounces.
+For every ounce of milk, you provide for your little one, you will be losing 20-calories per ounces.

 One lb of fat is over 3000 calories, so while you are offering breast milk for your infant, you will be losing around 500 calories at least on an everyday basis.